All Episodes

 Identifying health concerns with Medical Intuitive Wendie Colter

-Join host Lorne Brown in this insightful episode of the Conscious Fertility Podcast as he sits down with Wendie Colter, a certified medical intuitive practitioner and the founder of The Practical Path.
+Join host Dr. Lorne Brown in this insightful episode of the Conscious Fertility Podcast as he sits down with Wendie Colter, a certified medical intuitive practitioner and the founder of The Practical Path.
 Discover the fascinating world of medical intuition, a skill set that delves into the depths of the physical body, physiology, and anatomy at a cellular level through intuitive abilities.

 Wendie shares captivating stories and research highlighting how medical intuition supports healing journeys by addressing both physical and emotional aspects of health issues.